Cycling74/RNBOMetasound/docs/README.md

 As this integration is in an experimental state, so is this documentation, and this guide should not be considered an encyclopedic reference, but rather a quick-start with a handful of ways to use this tool.

+## Example project

+Further documentation can be found in the form of our demo project.
+Download [the project here](https://cycling74-assets.nyc3.digitaloceanspaces.com/rnbo/unreal-engine/example-projects/rnbo.metasounds.testproj-10.13.23.zip) and open up its `README.md` to get started.

 ## Geting Started

 1. You will need to create an `Exports/` directory to hold your RNBO exports.